ADHD, Love, and Rejection Sensitivity: A Balance Found by ADHD Therapists in McAllen, TX

 Healthy love requires communication.
 Therapy supports you in:

-Expressing needs without guilt
+Expressing needs without guilt.

-Setting boundaries without shame
+Setting boundaries without shame.

-Receiving feedback without internal collapse
+Receiving feedback without internal collapse.

 ADHD + RSD Dating Tips That Actually Help